The Nisqually Entrance Scenic Drive: Christine Falls, Longmire, and the Road to Paradise

 Staying nearby means you can head into the park when the light is best, return easily when the weather shifts, and explore at whatever pace the day calls for.
 If this is your first visit, our guide to what to expect at the Nisqually Entrance year-round covers seasonal access, road conditions, and timing.
 Before any drive, check current road conditions and park alerts on the NPS website.

-A few minutes farther along the road, Longmire is one of the most historically significant areas of Mount Rainier National Park — and one of the most rewarding stops on a scenic drive, especially in winter or on days when the upper park is closed.
+A few minutes farther along the road, Longmire is one of the park's oldest developed areas — and on days when the upper road is closed, it's usually the better reason to make the drive.

 Scenic driving near the Nisqually Entrance is ideal for winter visits, rainy days, recovery days between hikes, or simply those mornings when your body says "not today" and you're wise enough to listen.
 It pairs naturally with the kind of slow travel that Fjellsangin was designed for — heading out when the light looks good, turning back when the weather shifts, and returning to the cabin between outings to warm up, rest, and head back out again if the mood strikes.